Logo for Dona Chica restaurant

 Board for freelance & contract work

-Logo and some illustration elements that I designed for Dona Chica, a restaurant in Campos do Jordão, Brazil, located amidst the green of the region's state park.
+Logo that I designed for Dona Chica, a restaurant in Campos do Jordão, Brazil, located amidst the green of the region's state park.
 You can check out the full project here.

 You can follow me around Instagram and Behance for more